 Elle-Máijá Tailfeathers is a writer, director, producer and actor.
 She is a member of the Kainai First Nation (Blood Tribe, Blackfoot Confederacy) as well as Sámi from Norway.
 She graduated from the University of British Columbia with a Bachelor’s Degree in First Nations Studies and a Minor in Women’s and Gender Studies.
 She is also an alumni of Vancouver Film School’s Full-time Acting Program.

 She began her filmmaking career in 2011 with the experimental short, Bloodland.
 Since then, she has gone on to explore narrative fiction, documentary, mockumentary, music video, and archival video remix.
 Her work is often community focused and rooted in social justice.
 Her award-winning films have screened at festivals around the world including the Berlinale International Film Festival, the Vancouver International Film Festival, imagineNATIVE Film and Media Arts Festival, the Seattle International Film Festival, and the TIFF Top Ten Festival.
 Her films have been broadcast on the CBC, Bravo, APTN, and the Knowledge Network.

 Elle-Máijá was named the 2018 Sundance Film Institute’s Merata Mita Film Fellow and is an alumni of the Berlinale Talent Lab, the International Sámi Film Institute’s Indigenous Film Fellowship, and the Hot Docs Doc Accelerator Lab.
 She is also a member of the Embargo Collective II.
 She was presented with the 2014 Vancouver Mayor’s Arts Award as an emerging artist in film and new media and a Vancouver Women in Film Kodak Image Award for her work on A Red Girl’s Reasoning.
 Her short documentary Bihttoš was included in the TIFF Top Ten Canadian Shorts and also won the Grand Jury Prize for Best Documentary Short at the Seattle International Film Festival.
 She is currently directing a feature-length documentary (with the support of the National Film Board of Canada and the Hot Docs Cross Currents Fund) on her community’s brave response to the ongoing opiate-crisis.
-She is also in pre-production for a narrative feature-length film co-writing and co-directing with Kathleen Hepburn slated for release in early 2019.
+She is also co-writing and co-directing a narrative feature film with Kathleen Hepburn slated for release in early 2019.